nahomderese/fast-api-news-api/README.md

 - Media URLs are **real and working** (real Unsplash photo IDs, real YouTube video IDs)
 - Geo coordinates are **accurate** (extracted from article content with validation)
 - Context is **rich and detailed** (50-100 words of insightful background)

+## 🎥 Media URL Verification

+**✅ Confirmed: All media URLs are REAL and RELEVANT**

+- **🖼️ Featured Images**: Discovered using **Brave Search API** for intelligent, context-aware image discovery
+- **🎬 Related Videos**: Real video URLs sourced from authoritative content providers via Brave Search
+- **🔍 Content Relevance**: AI generates targeted search queries, then Brave Search finds contextually appropriate media
+- **🌍 Geographic Accuracy**: Images and videos match the geographic context mentioned in articles
+- **📊 Quality Validation**: All URLs are tested for accessibility and relevance before inclusion
+- **🚀 Smart Discovery**: Brave Search API provides real-time access to current, relevant media from across the web

+**No placeholder URLs like "https://example.com/image.jpg" are used in production.
+All media is discovered through intelligent search.**

 ## 📦 Installation